 Some Rolex watches, such as the Datejust, GMT-Master II, Daytona, and many others, come with an Easylink extension system for micro-adjustments.
 Using a similar method as above, you can just pop one side of the bracelet away from the clasp and extend it out for a larger fit or fold it inward and snap it back for a tighter fit.
 The Easylink can extend/contract the bracelet on the fly by 5mm without the use of a tool.

-It May be Necessary to Add or Remove a Bracelet Link
+You May Need to Add or Remove a Bracelet Link

 If the Rolex still doesn’t fit right after using the built-in extension systems, then it be may necessary to remove a link or two from the bracelet.
 You can find a watch specialist you trust to do this, or if you’re feeling confident, you can also do this at home with a few tools.
 If you are removing links from your Rolex bracelet, keep in mind that the clasp should be as centered with the case as possible, rather than off to one side.
 This will help to keep things balanced on your wrist.